"Tell me what you plan to do with your

 The Creative Catalyst

-The Creative Catalyst is in start up phase.
-It supports individuals and organisations to explore their creativity and discover new approaches to problem solving, build creative core competencies, integrate these into our lives and workplaces to facilitate positive social and cultural change.
+The Creative Catalyst supports individuals and organisations to explore their creativity and discover new approaches to problem solving, build creative core competencies, integrate these into our lives and workplaces to facilitate positive social and cultural change.

 Providing a means for non profits and corporates to create meaningful and effective relationships.
 Telco Together Foundation is a non profit, providing a platform for telecommunications industry to make a significant social contribution.
-I'm supporting this Foundation through providing strategic and project management expertise to facilitate partnerships and enable engagement opportunities through enhanced use of technology and cross sector partnerships.
+I'm supporting this Foundation through providing strategic and project management expertise to facilitate partnerships and enable engagement opportunities that result in positive social change.

 A non profit environmental organisation, focused on climate protection through restorative planting and biodiverse carbon offsets.
 I supported this organisation by facilitating a campaign development process to engage individuals, businesses, NGOs, councils and universities.